AMC 34

-The AMC 34 was a French tank originally built for the French Army cavalry units.
+The AMC 34 was a French tank originally built for the French Army's cavalry units.
 Its production was cut short, and the few vehicles produced were out of service by the time of the Battle of France in the Second World War.

 Development

 Alarmed by the rapid build-up of the Red Army, the French Army, on 24 December 1931, conceived a preliminary plan for the mechanisation of the Cavalry.
 This foresaw the development of several types of automitrailleuses — the official term for cavalry tanks because chars ("tanks") were by law part of the infantry arm — among which an Automitrailleuse de Combat (AMC), a lightly armoured (weighing no more than nine tons) but swift (30 km/h cruise speed) and strongly armed (47 mm gun) combat tank, capable of fighting enemy armour.
-The plan was affirmed by the French Supreme Command on 23 January 1932 and approved by the ministry of defence on 9 December.
+The plan was affirmed by the French Supreme Command on 23 January 1932, and approved by the ministry of defence on 9 December.

-Even before Plan 1931 was put on paper Louis Renault was informed of its probable contents and in the autumn of 1931 he ordered his design team to build an AMC.
+Even before Plan 1931 was put on paper, Louis Renault was informed of its probable contents.
+In the autumn of 1931, he ordered his design team to build an AMC.
 The team proposed to use welded steel plates, but Renault refused as this entailed hiring expensive professional welders.
-The team nevertheless took the initiative to build the Renault VO, a fully welded prototype of a Char Rapide, that could also serve as an alternative for the AMR 33 developed at the same time.
-When the vehicle was finished in 1932 Renault was charmed by the proposal but after long consideration decided against it and ordered a riveted version to be built.
+Nevertheless, the team took the initiative to build the Renault VO, a fully welded prototype of a Char Rapide, that could also serve as an alternative for the AMR 33 developed at the same time.
+When the vehicle was finished in 1932, Renault was charmed by the proposal, but after long consideration decided against it and ordered a riveted version to be built.
 This quickly proved to be much too heavy and this caused a complete redesign of the project into a much smaller vehicle, the Renault YR, which was presented to the French materiel commission, the Commission de Vincennes, on 12 October 1933, still fitted with the welded turret of the Renault VO.
 After testing by the Section Technique de la Cavalerie the prototype was improved by installing larger fuel tanks and a stronger clutch and gearbox.
-On 9 March 1934 an order was made for a pre-series of twelve hulls of the AMC 34; later a choice would be made from the range of standard turrets.
+On 9 March 1934, an order was made for a pre-series of twelve hulls of the AMC 34; later a choice would be made from the range of standard turrets.
 The first was delivered on 17 October 1935.